numfocus/gsoc/2016/proposals/chris-medrela.md

 Usage of technologies that I know (Python, Django) is also an important factor for me.

-I don't apply for any other GSoC project.
+I'm not applying for any other GSoC project.

 [an account on codementor.io]: http://codementor.io/chris.medrela